 If you intend to work in Australia, you will need to have an Australian bank account.
 The main banks in Australia are Westpac, ANZ (Australian and New Zealand Banking Group), Nab (National Australia Bank) and Commonwealth.

-Please note that you can also open your bank account from your home country with some banks, which can speed the process up.
+Note that you can also open your bank account from your home country with some banks, which can speed the process up.

-It is recommended to open your bank account in one of the main banks, as they have a strong presence throughout Australia.
-Please note that withdrawing money is only free in ATM affiliated with your bank operator (otherwise you may be charged $2 each time you withdraw in another ATM).
+We recommend that you open your bank account with one of the main banks, as they have a strong presence throughout Australia.
+Withdrawing money is only free at ATMs affiliated with your bank operator (otherwise you could be charged $2 each time you withdraw from another ATM).

-Your choice of bank also depends on your needs and the partnership your home bank may have with the Australian ones, so make sure to check if there are any beforehand.
-This would enable you to withdraw money and place your cash on your Australian account without fees, as international transfers can be pricey.
+Your choice of bank also depends on your needs and the partnership your home bank may have with Australian ones, so make sure to check this beforehand as it could save you money.

-Procedures in Australia tend to be easier than in Europe.
+Opening a bank account in Australia tends to be easier than in Europe.
 For example, you won’t need a proof of address.
-Requested documents are:
+Documents you will need include:

 - A $50 deposit when you open your account

-- A postal address (even if temporary.
-It can be your hostel or your bank address.
+- A postal address (even if this is temporary, such as your hostel.
 However, if you change address, make sure you tell your bank!)

 How long does it take?

-If you have all the requested documents ready, opening your bank account will take between 10 and 30 minutes.
-It is a quick process.
-However you won’t have your credit card straight away.
-This will take a few days.
+If you have all the requested documents ready, opening your bank account should take between 10 and 30 minutes.
+However you won’t have your debit card straight away, as they will usually post this to your address.

 Transfer your money

-To transfer some money from your home country bank account to your australien one, you have several options.
+To transfer money from your home country bank account to your Australian one, you have several options.

-You can choose to transfer from your European Bank account directly.
-Costs can be high as both banks (from your home and host country) will charge you some fees.
+You can choose to transfer from your home bank account directly.
+Costs can be high as both banks (from your home and host country) will charge fees.

-If you have any issue, you can always call 13 28 61 or go back to the office.
-If you changed your address before getting your TFN, you will be able to get your TFN over the phone after answering some questions.
+If you have any issues, you can always call 13 28 61 or go back to the ATO office.
+If you changed your address before receiving your TFN in the post, you will be able to get your TFN over the phone.

 Open a Superannuation account